zimoun/mixed-coordination-models/README.md

 The third experiment of Pearce 1998 takes roughly 2 minutes to end with Geerts model, whereas it takes 8 minutes with Dolle's

 Additional Info : for the replication of Geerts et al, 2020 results, please open the Geerts Replication.ipynb notebook in the sources/notebooks folder, it contains everything that was used to produce the data of the "A general model of hippocampal and dorsal striatal learning and decision making" paper.
 You can also run the perform_full_pearce.py script which will also produce the same data, but wont run the parameter optimisation algorithm.
 All the other notebooks are unrelated to this work.
+The grid-search results can be computed in either a stochastic or deterministic way.
+The determinist method (using a seed) should return the exact results we used for our replication article, while the stochastic method should return similar but not identical results.
+This can be set using the parameter "random" of the random_grid_search method.
+The same goes for the perform_group_pearce method which can be used with either the "seed" parameter set to 1 (control) or 2 (lesioned HPC) for deterministic behavior, and with None value for stochastic computing.

 Additional Info : for the reproduction of Geerts et al, (2020) results, please open the README.md document in the GEERTS-reproduction folder.